quang-do-se/spring-cert/12-spring-boot-testing.md

 ### What are the differences between `@MockBean` and `@Mock`?

+Both the `@MockBean` and `@Mock` annotation can be used to create Mockito mocks but there are some differences between the two annotations:

+- `@Mock` can only be applied to fields and parameters while `@MockBean` can only be applied to classes and fields.

+- `@Mock` can be used to mock any Java class or interface while `@MockBean` only allows for mocking of Spring beans or creation of mock Spring beans.

+- `@MockBean` can be used to mock existing beans but also to create new beans that will belong to the Spring application context.

+- To be able to use the `@MockBean` annotation, the Spring runner `@RunWith(SpringRunner.class)` or `@ExtendWith(SpringExtension.class)` has to be used to run the associated test.

+- `@MockBean` can be used to create custom annotations for specific, reoccurring, needs.

 ----------

 ### When do you want `@DataJpaTest` for?
 What does it auto-configure?

+The `@DataJpaTest` annotation is used to annotate test-classes that contain tests of only JPA components.

+The `@DataJpaTest` annotation auto-configures the following:

+- Caching

+- Spring Data JPA repositories

+- A DataSource
+  - The data-source will, as default, use an embedded in-memory database (test database).

+- Data source transaction manager
+  - A transaction manager for a single `DataSource`.

+- A `JdbcTemplate`

+- `Flyway` database migration tool

+- `Liquibase` database migration tool

+- JPA base configuration for Hibernate

+- Spring transaction

+- A test database

+- A JPA entity manager for tests